Cerebral Palsy Causes

 Is Cerebral Palsy Genetic?

-Cerebral palsy is not considered a genetic disorder, but may play a role in increasing a child’s risk in some cases.
-A 2023 study from JAMA Pediatrics suggests that up to one in four children with cerebral palsy may have an underlying genetic contribution, though most cases are still linked to brain injury or abnormal brain development.
+Cerebral palsy is not considered a genetic disorder, but genetics may play a role in increasing a child’s risk in some cases.
+A 2023 study from JAMA Pediatrics suggests that up to one in four children with cerebral palsy may have an underlying genetic contribution.

 What the Research Says

-• Studies have identified gene mutations linked to brain development, motor control, and muscle function that may contribute to CP in certain cases.
+• Studies have identified gene mutations linked to brain development, motor control, and muscle function that may contribute to cerebral palsy in certain cases.

-• Because symptoms of CP overlap with other neurological conditions, doctors may recommend genetic testing to rule out other inherited disorders.
+• Because symptoms of cerebral palsy overlap with other neurological conditions, doctors may recommend genetic testing to rule out other inherited disorders.

 • New studies are showing links between birth defects and asphyxia, which are significant factors in cerebral palsy.

-As of 2025, no predominant gene has been identified in the cause of cerebral palsy.
+As of 2026, no single gene has been identified in the cause of cerebral palsy.

-Not all cases of CP can be prevented, but certain steps can help lower risks and protect brain health.
-Good prenatal care, infection screening, and management of maternal health conditions reduce many complications.
+Not all cases of CP can be prevented, but certain steps can be taken to lower risks and protect brain health.
+Good prenatal care, infection screening, and management of maternal health conditions (like high blood pressure or diabetes) help catch problems early during pregnancy.

 Cerebral Palsy Causes FAQs